brianrho/FPM-C/README.md

-﻿
-**

-## Generic C library for fingerprint modules
+﻿## Generic C library for fingerprint modules
-**

-To use it, the following interface needs to be provided to the library, in the form of function pointers with these prototypes:
+To use it, the following interface needs to be provided to the library, which expects function pointers with these prototypes:

     /* to get the millisecond count since reset */ uint32_t (*fpm_millis_func)(void);